- General Questions about HIFIS

 - Log in, if needed

-- On the account page, click on _Preferences_ and then select the _OAuth_ preferences tab.
+- On the account page, click on the Trusted Application tab.

-- In the list, select the service of interest and either delete the entry or edit the settings.
+- In the list, select the service of interest click on Revoke access and confirm the pop-up message.

 The remote authentication was successful, however the the server's policy requires more information then was provided to register your account.